fjarri-attic/oldi-hero-translation/en/014_book1-stasimon-i.md

 "Just mind --- don't get caught."

-"Me?"
-Trickster burst out laughing.
+"Me?" the Trickster burst out laughing.
 "Me, get caught?
 Sooner you'll die, uncle!.."

 The darkness went on laughing in two voices for a long while after that.